ekin-e/ChessMate/README.md

 # Current errors
+- It automatically assumes that the player is playing the white pieces and robot is playing the black pieces.

 - It doesn't send robot's first move to motion_controller.
 Sends rest of the moves correctly.

 - I get 2 prompts when I first start turn_controller for the first player move, then it goes back to normal.
 Doesn't affect the game just need to enter the first move twice